 “You are about to embark upon the Great Crusade, toward which we have striven these many months.
 The eyes of the world are upon you.
 Your task will not be an easy one.
-Your enemy is will trained, well equipped and battle-hardened.
+Your enemy is well trained, well equipped, and battle-hardened.
 He will fight savagely.” – General Dwight D. Eisenhower

 The French coastline here at Omaha has changed quite a bit in the 3/4 century since D-day.
 The wide beach serves as a great holiday spot, especially on days like today.